yonasmulae/powerball/README.md

 •	All identical work will result in zero points for all parties involved.
 •	Your instructor can help with the explanation of this assignment but won’t help with debugging your code.
 Instructions in detail:
-Part I: Assignment file structure (15 points)
+Part I: Assignment file structure
-•	Create a folder called powerball (1 point)
+•	Create a folder called powerball
 •	Inside the powerball folder, you need to create a subfolder according what we have learned so far.
-(2 point).
-•	 The project must be implemented in OOP (12 point)
+•	 The project must be implemented in OOP.
 •	Use comment in the relevant areas – Mandatory requirement.

-Part II:  The READ ME header information: (6 points)
+Part II:  The READ ME header information:
 •	The READ ME file must have a document type so that a user’s browser knows what version is used.
-(1 point)
-•	The READ ME file  must include all data , and metadata: o	Title – PowerBall Project (1 point)
+•	The READ ME file  must include all data , and metadata: o	Title – PowerBall Project
 o	Metadata: description , keywords, and author.
 Author name is your full name.
-(4 points)
 Part III: How does the Powerball game work in this assignment?
 •	The Powerball game in this assignment works differently from the real one like Mega Millions to get more chances to get favorite results.
 •	The Powerball game includes two parts.